AdneneBoumessouer/MVTec-Anomaly-Detection/readme.md

 * CAE that uses Keras's inception_resnet_v2 CNN-model pretrained on imagenet as the Encoder.
 The Decoder is inspired by the paper [Anomaly Detection and Localization in Images using Guided Attention](https://openreview.net/forum?id=B1gikpEtwH)

-During training, the CAE trains solely on defect-free images and learns to reconstruct defect-free training samples.
+During training, the CAE trains exclusively on defect-free images and learns to reconstruct defect-free training samples.

 To initiate training, go to the project directory and run the following command in your terminal:
 ```